MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-period-setup.md

 For example, in some countries/regions, the fiscal year and quarter 1 begin on April 1.
 In other countries/regions, they begin on January 1.
 The work week might begin on Monday or Sunday.

-A budget period that's set up at the organization level is available for consumption at the project level.
+A budget period set up at the organization level is available for consumption at the project level.
 However, a project manager can override the organization-level budget period configuration at the project level to meet the requirements of a specific project.

 ## Set up a budget period at the organization level